mostly-ai/mostlyai-sagemaker/README.md

 * *Data Augmentation*: Amplify your datasets with synthetic data to increase sample sizes, improve model performance, and explore "what-if" scenarios.
 * *Data Diversity*: Foster diversity in your datasets by generating synthetic data that captures a wide range of characteristics.
 Ensure comprehensive and unbiased analysis.

-## How to use the examples
+## How to use the example

-Please use the Jupyter Notebook `mostlyai-sdk-sagemaker-example.ipynb` to run through the example.
+Copy the example folder to your notebook folder.
+Use the notebook `mostlyai-sdk-sagemaker-example.ipynb` to run through the example.